fomightez/janRdockertest/README.md

 ### Known Issues:

-- Doesn't offer RShiny dashboards (as far as I can tell; at least not simply by changing the URL to match that of the [official R example](https://github.com/binder-examples/r), but [here](https://github.com/rocker-org/binder/issues/14) suggests it may be possible to activate it(?).).
+- Doesn't offer RShiny dashboards (as far as I can tell; at least not simply by changing the URL to match that of the [official R example](https://github.com/binder-examples/r), but [here](https://github.com/rocker-org/binder/issues/14) suggests it may be possible to activate it via the Dockerfile(?) in combination with a special URL.).
 So won't address @aciobanusebi's request, see [here](https://discourse.jupyter.org/t/cannot-get-r-project-working/2917/11?u=fomightez).

 - For some reason you need to call salmon with `/opt/conda/bin/salmon` despite putting that directory on the path in the Dockerfile.   *More on this:* Although conda now allows installs after giving permissions to NB_USER so that conda might work later like at https://github.com/karthik/binder-test/blob/master/.binder/Dockerfile (<---putting in Dockerfile later like that works but gave me the idea that with permissions set it may allow `conda install` to work after launch too), for some reason you need to call salmon with `/opt/conda/bin/salmon` despite putting that directory on the path in the Dockerfile.
 (Other items work in `/opt/conda/bin` without full path and even when I was installing under root or NB_USER directly in Dockerfile, I could see installation worked but couldn't use without full path(?).)